 The wall also makes this relatively small, low-ceilinged room feel much more spacious.
 'Heavily antiqued mirror is currently on trend.
 It will utterly transform a room and bring real drama to any space,' says Rupert Bevan, managing director, Rupert Bevan.

-Of course, mirrors aren't just items you can hang – mirror panels can adhere to walls just like tiles do, and it's this mirror type that can be used really successfully in spaces you might not normally consider, such as for kitchen backsplashes, for floor-to-ceiling treatments in bathrooms, and even on doors.
+Of course, decorating with mirrors isn't reserved just for items you can hang – mirror panels can adhere to walls just like tiles do, and it's this mirror type that can be used really successfully in spaces you might not normally consider, such as for kitchen backsplashes, for floor-to-ceiling treatments in bathrooms, and even on doors.

-Introducing a mirror to your garden is also a wonderful way to embrace the beauty of nature.
+Decorating with mirrors in your garden is also a wonderful way to embrace the beauty of nature.
 Through the reflection of your outdoor mirror, you can essentially double up your plants to create a gorgeous, outdoor oasis with a tropical feel that will whisk you far away.
+It is a must for small garden ideas but will look great in larger garden designs.

 'Vintage and Crittall-style mirrors are personal favourite for me,' says Lucy St George of Rockett St George.
 'These beautiful designs add structure and character to any setting and blend in beautifully amongst the other textures of the garden.
 Whether nestled amongst foliage or displayed against a rustic brick wall, a fabulous mirror helps to create your very own secret garden for enjoying the long, lazy days of summer.’